YuukanOO/uniformcss.com/get-started/introduction/installation.md

 );
 ```

-> If you're unfamiliar with the `@use` rule or configuring modules in this way, you can learn more about the new Sass module system <a class="hover.underline" href="https://sass-lang.com/blog/the-module-system-is-launched" target="_black">here.</a>
+> If you're unfamiliar with the `@use` rule or configuring modules in this way, you can learn more about the new Sass module system <a class="hover:underline" href="https://sass-lang.com/blog/the-module-system-is-launched" target="_black">here.</a>

 ---

-### Using the jsDelivr CDN
+## Using the jsDelivr CDN

 For a even quicker way to get started, simply add Uniform through **jsDelivr CDN**.